 One of the Plan's five strategic objectives is to deliver member value and that objective includes increasing Bank product usage and building strategic relationships.
 Providing a relevant mix of community investment products that help our members achieve their community investment objectives is an important resource.
-At the same time developing and maintaining relationships with our strategic partners helps us promote those products to a broader segment of our membership while at the same time addressing underserved markets.
+Developing and maintaining relationships with our strategic partners helps us promote those products to a broader segment of our membership while at the same time addressing underserved markets.

-One of the key internal challenges and opportunities identified by the Plan is the exploration of an appropriate level of discretionary community investment related expense and the assessment of options to create new or expand existing (BOB, Blueprint Communities and Home4Good) discretionary products.
+One of the key internal challenges and opportunities identified by the Plan is the exploration of an appropriate level of voluntary community investment related expense and the assessment of options to create new or expand existing (BOB, Blueprint Communities and Home4Good) voluntary products.